 One has to evaluate the question expressions in order until false is not returned.
 At this point, the corresponding answer expression is evaluated.
 The resulting value becomes the value of the cond expression.
 Also, note that the last question can be an else expression where the corresponding answer is evaluated.

 Square brackets are used in cond expressions purely for readability purposes.
 In racket programming, we can replace a pair of parentheses with square brackets without interfering with the program.
 The vice-versa is also true.
-Our help with racket assignment service providers are acquainted with how cond expressions work.
+Our help with racket homework service providers is acquainted with how cond expressions work.
 Do not hesitate to seek our assistance whenever you are struggling with your assignment.

 Moreover, we can also construct more complex tests using "and" and "or."
 In an "and" expression, all the arguments are evaluated in order until one with the value false is found.
 In such a case, the whole expression evaluates to false.
 The expression will evaluate to the value of the last argument if a false argument is not found.
 "Or" expressions also work similarly.
 However, if there is no false value, it will produce the first non-false value.

 This article only contains some of the basic concepts in Racket programming.
 We have left out quite a lot because of space.
-However, you can still ask us, “Please do my Racket assignment,” when you are on the ropes.
 Programminghomeworkhelp.com is an established provider of all programming assignment related help.
-You can buy racket assignment help here at any time of the day or night.
+You can buy racket homework help here at any time of the day or night.